- About Us

 Aromatherapy has been used for centuries to support the body both mentally and physically.
 In modern times, essential oils are particularly powerful for reducing stress.
 This is because the sense of smell bypasses the cognitive brain which processes worry.

 Lavender is particularly renowned for its relaxing qualities and is an ‘emotional anti-inflammatory’.
 Massage a little into your temples or burn some in an oil diffuser to instantly unwind.
 Look for the pure variety that is derived from plants, not the artificial fragrances that are often chemically produced.

-Daily rituals of self-kindness and small pleasures can go a long way towards cultivating inner peace.
-So often we make time to go above and beyond to help others out but fail to recognize -or make- small windows in our schedules to give some TLC for ourselves.
+Daily rituals of self-kindness and small pleasures can go a long way toward cultivating inner peace.
+So often we make time to go above and beyond to help others out but fail to recognize -or make- small windows in our schedules to give some TLC to ourselves.

 Whilst pampering may make you think of spas and health retreats (which are great if you can afford to do so!), there are other simple, inexpensive opportunities to pamper yourself with self-kindness.
 You may like to try:

 Giving your face a mini-massage in the shower – increases blood flow to the brain, is wonderful

 for your skin health, and feels simply divine.

 Saying a few positive affirmations to yourself in the mirror as you prepare for your day.

 Creating a simple, luxurious body scrub using coarse sea salt and coconut oil.
 Alternatively, use leftover coffee grounds as an invigorating scrub to wake you up and feel refreshed for the day.